 If you can't get an answer from a federal agency in a timely fashion, or if you feel you have been treated unfairly, my office may be able to help resolve a problem or get you the information you need.
 While we cannot guarantee you a favorable outcome, we will do our best to help you receive a fair and timely response to your problem.
+For general questions regarding Passports, please refer to the State Department's Frequently Asked Questions about Passports.
 Please know that we cannot intervene in legal matters, and you should reach out to your state representative for state/local government issues.

 - Your Social Security number.

 - A VA claim number.

 - Taxpayer identification number (Social Security number, if you're an individual).